Kamouraska (Province of Canada electoral district): Members of the Legislative Assembly

 The following were the members of the Legislative Assembly from Kamouraska.
+"Party" was a fluid concept, especially during the early years of the Province of Canada.
+Party affiliations are based on the biographies of individual members given by the National Assembly of Quebec, as well as votes in the Legislative Assembly.

 Abolition

 The district was abolished on July 1, 1867, when the British North America Act, 1867 came into force, splitting the Province of Canada into Quebec and Ontario.
 It was succeeded by electoral districts of the same name in the House of Commons of Canada and the Legislative Assembly of Quebec.